-In order to have your driving privileges restored, it’s imperative that properly prepared evidence is submitted to the hearing officers.
+In order to have your driving privileges restored, it’s critical that properly prepared evidence is submitted to the hearing officers.
 A substance abuse evaluation (SAE) is mandatory, therefore it’s obvious that the hearing officers rely heavily on the information it contains.
 This evaluation is the pivotal piece of information that everything else revolves around.

 Your letters of support, attorney’s examination questions and very own testimony are all based on the information contained in the evaluation.
 Making sure that a qualified substance abuse counselor properly completes the evaluation is your key to success.